carosio/redomat/README.md

-#DockerBuilder
+# Redomat -- Environment for reproducable building, integration, testing

-To use the DockerBuilder to build a reference tposs, execute:
+To use Redomat to build a reference tposs, execute:

 ```
 ./build.sh